 While I used the apple cinnamon oatmeal, you can choose to use any of the five flavors available.
 Maple Brown Sugar would be a wonderful flavor to play around with.
 And just imagine all the different ways you can flavor the Lightly Sweetened option.

 If you are dairy-free, you can opt to use almond or soy milk instead of regular milk.
 Add in your spices, dried fruit, nuts, fresh or frozen fruit.
 The possibilities are endless.

 Rich in cinnamon apple flavor, crumbly and moist in texture, and hearty enough to be a great breakfast source, these muffins are going to be a game changer.
 They are easy and convenient making them the perfect take-along meal!

 Cinnamon Apple Oatmeal Muffins

-In a separate medium bowl, whisk the flour, baking powder, cinnamon, and salt together until well combined.
-Fold the flour mixture into the we ingredients, mixing just until moistened.
+- In a separate medium bowl, whisk the flour, baking powder, cinnamon, and salt together until well combined.
+Fold the flour mixture into the wet ingredients, mixing just until moistened.